GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/2_agitator_control.md

 for how a `HoldCommandMapping` works.
 In this case, you will associate the `MoveIntegralCommand` you created in the previous steps with this command mapping.
-In doing so, when this command mapping is registered, every time the left moues is pressed, the agitator will rotate once, causing a projectile to be launched.
+In doing so, when this command mapping is registered, every time the left mouse is pressed, the agitator will rotate once, causing a projectile to be launched.

 ### STEP 8: construct `HoldRepeatCommandMapping` and `HoldCommandMapping`